 In 1871, the census taker lists Emily as a Clifford.
 Living in the household are William, Hannah, Austin, 14, Emily, 11, and Sarah, 4.
 [11]

 Ten years later, Emily is shown on the 1881 census, still with her mother and stepfather but now in Broadwell.
 She is working as a servant.
 Her relationship to the head of household is given as grand-daughter.
 She is not listed as Clifford but Pew (indexed as Rew).
-This piece of information was found in my early research and through me off track for a while.
+This piece of information was found in my early research and threw me off track for a while.
 What most interesting about this find was that George Illes [sic], a young agricultural labourer was a visitor in the household.
 [This is how I found her.]
 [12]

 Several months later, Emily and George are married 15 October 1881.
 At the time of her marriage, 22-year old Emily is listed as a spinster and that she was unemployed.
 Her father, on her marriage registration is given as Charles Pugh deceased.